wale-hub/guides/basic_fileSysManagement_fstab.md

 ## gnome-disk-utility

-* Petty much all the `fstab` info and options can be set/edited in the *gnome-disk-utility* (AKA *Disks*)...
+* Pretty much all the `fstab` info and options can be set/edited in the *gnome-disk-utility* (AKA *Disks*)...